 - Deprivation of liberty safeguards (DoLS) in England and Wales

-- Are there deprivation of liberty safeguards in Scotland?
+- Deprivation of liberty safeguards (DoLS) in Scotland

-- Are there deprivation of liberty safeguards in Northern Ireland?
+- Deprivation of liberty safeguards (DoLS) in Northern Ireland

 What is an example of DoL (deprivation of liberty)?

-In a care home, an example of deprivation of liberty could mean restricting some freedoms of a resident living with dementia to ensure their safety, including not allowing them to leave the building.
+In a care home, an example of deprivation of liberty could mean restricting some freedoms of a resident living with dementia to ensure their safety.

 What does deprivation of liberty mean?

-Deprivation of liberty means that you are under continuous supervision and control and are not free to leave, and you may lack the mental capacity to consent to these arrangements.
+Deprivation of liberty means that you are under continuous supervision and control.
+You are not free to leave, and you may lack the mental capacity to consent to these arrangements.

 Even if a person is in a place where care and treatment is provided and all parties, such as care workers and family members, are happy and satisfied with the situation, the law states that even if this is the case and the conditions above are met, it is a deprivation of liberty.